 It is a natural process in the winemaking, which is spontaneously set in motion at about 16 ° C by already existing or possibly by added bacteria (Oenococcus oeni).
 If no malolactic fermentation is desired, the wine must be fermented as soon as possible lees deducted, clarified and sulfurized.
 It can also spontaneously and independently (even during the alcoholic fermentation) arise, what by cooling and reductive expansion can be prevented.
 A regulation or interruption is also by addition of the enzyme lysozyme possible.
 If explicitly requested, the BSA is deliberately initiated or authorized after alcoholic fermentation.
-The start can be done by stirring the gel, by blending with a wine already in the BSA process or (which is usually the case) by adding so-called starter cultures These are special Lactic acid bacteria, respectively.
+The start can be made by stirring up the gel, by blending with a wine already in the BSA process or (which is usually the case) by adding so-called starter cultures These are special Lactic acid bacteria, respectively.

 At this time, a must sulphurize be sure to refrain because the starter cultures are very sensitive to it.
 The required or ideal wine temperature for this process is about 22 ° Celsius.
 In the wine ideally an acidity or PH value of at least 3.2 pH (below which there is no increase in lactic acid bacteria) and one Residual sugar content be given below 20 g / l.
 It is first the malic acid, then the citric acid and lastly the residual sugar converted.
 As a rule of thumb, 2 grams of malic acid will produce about 1 to 1.2 grams of lactic acid.
 The total acidity decreases in the wine by about 1 g / l.